culvertsoft/mgen/index_q_Contact.md

 link-title: Contact
 ---

-### Support
+### Help

-You can reach us at johan@culvertsoft.se or mikael@culvertsoft.se questions about MGen and our plans.
+Hop on irc:freenode #culvertsoft.
+Or send an email to johan@culvertsoft.se or mikael@culvertsoft.se.
 We'll try to answer as best as we can.

-### Business?
+### Business

 We are not planning any immediate business for MGen, but you are always welcome to contact us with suggestions.
 At some point we might host a website at [www.culvertsoft.se](http://www.culvertsoft.se).